 This openness can also mean living with the uncertainty of an answer or even the impossibility of an answer to questions.
-For example, the question as to what a human is will not be able to be answered so quickly.
-In 1903, Rainer Maria Rilke wrote on this observation: "One must have patience with the unsolved in one's heart and try to love the questions themselves, like locked parlours, and like books written in a very unfamiliar language. (...)
-If one lives the questions, one may perhaps gradually, without noticing it, live into the answers one strange day."
+For example, the question as to what a human is will not be able to be answered so guickly.
+In 1903, Rainer Maria Rilke, a German poet, wrote on this observation: "Man muss Geduld haben mit dem Ungelösten im Herzen, und versuchen, die Fragen selber lieb zu haben, wie verschlossene Stuben, und wie Bücher, die in einer sehr fremden Sprache geschrieben sind. (...)
+Wenn man die Fragen lebt, lebt man vielleicht allmählich, ohne es zu merken, eines fremden Tages in die Antworten hinein."
 This does not result in no longer scrutinising any questions when searching for an answer.
 Rather, an openness thus sets in towards the process of acquiring knowledge, which can again produce new questions.
 For it is the questions which stimulate the activity of thought.
-In turn, thinking highlights new questions, because "a question is not a hole that can be filled with an answer.
-A question is an impulse [...]."
-(Lendle/Rammstedt 2017: 2).
+In turn, thinking again yields new questions since a question is an impulse rather than a hole that can be filled with an answer (Lendle/Rammstedt 2017).